bdunko/Charon-s-Obol/notes/Obol/Planning.md

 - [ ] **Current Goals - Jan 19th Sprint b0.1.0**
 	- [ ] **Patron Revamp**
 		- [ ] Visual indicator of charge level.
 Possibly glowy orb things.
+		- [ ] All Patron powers become one use per Toss.
 		- [ ] Update patron powers and add passives to tooltips.
 			- [ ] **Hades**
 				- [ ] Active (1 charge) - Downgrade a coin three times.
 (If it is yours, first heal life and gain souls equal to 10x its value).
 Can be used in the shop.
 				- [ ] Passive - Souls persist between rounds (except for the final round).
 			- [ ] **Aphrodite**
-				- [ ] Active (2 charges) - Recharge all of your coins.
+				- [ ] Active (2 charges) - Add 1 charge to each of your coins.
-				- [ ] Passive - During payoff, gain 1 soul for each unspent power charge.
+				- [ ] Passive - During payoff, gain 1 soul for each unspent power charge (on heads).
 			- [ ] **Hephaestus**
 				- [ ] Active (2 charges) - Ignite a coin.
 If it's already ignited, upgrade it.
 				- [ ] Passive - Ignited coins heal you instead of hurt you.